 Having too many choices is not in your best interest.
 Instead, determine what the primary action is you want visitors to take and make that the focus so visitors are clear on what they should do.
 Your bottom line will thank you.

 The reality is a lot of your visitors are, well, just that.
 They are surfing for a product or service trying to figure out if your small business website is the one they want to engage with.
 What do you do about those tire kickers who are just snooping around?
 Do you let them just peruse your website and then bounce?
 Not if you want them to be a future customer!

 It’s important that you give your visitors something that has perceived value.
-For example, using our organic baby food example, what if you offered a free ebook on the harmful effects of pesticides on growing babies?
+For example, using our organic baby food example from above, what if you offered a free ebook on the harmful effects of pesticides on growing babies?
 It can be 1-3 pages, easily consumable in under 15 minutes, but completely informative to parents.
 Not only does this create value to your visitors, but it sets you up as the authority on organic baby food.
 Your small business website becomes the one visitors trust because you’re sharing important knowledge that could improve the quality of life for their baby.
 You become the go-to business on organic baby food!